Women’s World Cup Final Headlines Worldwide Banner Day of Championship FootballCommercial Content | 21+ | T&Cs Apply

 Simply put, Sunday will be one of the biggest days in recent football memory.
-The Women’s World Cup final will lead a supercharged day of tournament championship matches, played out across three continents in a 10-hour span.
+The Women’s World Cup final will lead a supercharged day of tournament championship matches, played out across three continents in a 10-hour span so it is time to look into the best sportsbook bonuses before the game.
 The Copa America and Gold Cup also reach their crescendos in the afternoon in Brazil and evening in the United States, respectively, which means three teams will have a hard-earned trophy to add to their collection by midnight Chicago time Sunday.

 So let’s look at all three matches and how the sides stack up against each other.